Philadelphia Energy Solutions harms our health, economy, and future.

 Philadelphia Energy Solutions (PES) is a fossil fuel refinery in South Philadelphia, the largest on the East Coast and one of the oldest in the world.
 Fossil fuel refining is a toxic business that poisons Philadelphia’s air and water, threatens nearby community’s health and safety, and fuels global climate change.

 How is it legal for PES to pollute the city to such an extreme degree?
 It’s not.
-The EPA has classified PES a “High Priority Violator” since April 2012, and in “significant noncompliance” with the Clean Air Act and Clean Water Act (iv).
+Since 2012, the EPA has often classified PES as a “High Priority Violator” and in “significant noncompliance” with the Clean Air Act and Clean Water Act (iv).

 PES is the largest processor of Bakken crude oil, which is transported by explosive oil trains throughout the city 2-3 times a day (v).
 Bakken crude oil is extremely corrosive, resulting in disasters like Lac-Megantic, Quebec where 47 were killed and the town was destroyed because of an oil train derailment (vi).
 700,000 Philadelphians live within the blast zone- one half mile- of the oil trains.
 There are little to no emergency response plans in place if a train were to explode (vii).